Mervyn Peake: Illustration and writing

 The five years between 1943 and 1948 were some of the most productive of his career.
 He finished Titus Groan and Gormenghast and completed some of his most acclaimed illustrations for books by other authors, including Lewis Carroll's The Hunting of the Snark (for which he was reportedly paid only £5) and Alice in Wonderland, Samuel Taylor Coleridge's The Rime of the Ancient Mariner, the Brothers Grimm's Household Tales, All This and Bevin Too by Quentin Crisp and Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde, as well as producing many original poems, drawings, and paintings.

 Peake designed the logo for Pan Books.
 The publishers offered him either a flat fee of £10 or a royalty of one farthing per book.
 On the advice of Graham Greene, who told him that paperback books were a passing fad that would not last, Peake opted for the £10.

 A book of nonsense poems, Rhymes Without Reason, was published in 1944 and was described by John Betjeman as "outstanding".
 Shortly after the war ended in 1945, Edgar Ainsworth, the art editor of Picture Post, commissioned Peake to visit France and Germany for the magazine.
-With writer Tom Pocock he was among the first British civilians to witness the horrors of the Nazi concentration camp at Belsen, where the remaining prisoners, too sick to be moved, were dying before his very eyes.
+With writer Tom Pocock, Peake was among the first British civilians to witness the horrors of the Nazi concentration camp at Belsen, where the remaining prisoners, too sick to be moved, were dying before his very eyes.
 He made several drawings, but not surprisingly he found the experience profoundly harrowing, and expressed in deeply felt poems the ambiguity of turning their suffering into art.

-In 1946 the family moved to Sark, where Peake continued to write and illustrate, and Maeve painted.
+In 1946, the family moved to Sark, where Peake continued to write and illustrate, and Maeve painted.
 Gormenghast was published in 1950, and the family moved back to England, settling in Smarden, Kent.
 Peake taught part-time at the Central School of Art, began his comic novel Mr Pye, and renewed his interest in theatre.
 His father died that year and left his house in Hillside Gardens in Wallington, Surrey to Peake.
 Mr Pye was published in 1953, and he later adapted it as a radio play.
 The BBC broadcast other plays of his in 1954 and 1956.